wpdevelopersclub/WPDC-Child-Theme/README.md

 ## Instructions to install:

 1. Open up terminal and navigate to the `themes` folder.
-2. Then type: `git clone https://github.com/KnowTheCode/KTC-Child-Theme`
+2. Then type: `git clone https://github.com/wpdevelopersclub/WPDC-Child-Theme`
-3. Change the folder name to `ktc`
+3. Change the folder name to `wpdc`
-4. Navigate into the new folder `cd ktc`
+4. Navigate into the new folder `cd wpdc`
 5. It will now run.

 ## Sass Files